Probate Court

 A person with priority under 2 through 5 above may nominate a qualified person to serve as personal representative and that nominee has the priority of the nominator pursuant to MCL 700.3203(3).

-Once a petition is filed the court will set a date and time for hearing.
+A hearing on the Petition is required.
+Hearing dates may be obtained prior to filing by contacting our office.
 The petitioner must serve copies of the petition, will, testimony form (s) and Notice of Hearing ( PC 562) on the interested persons.
-See MCR 5.102 and MCR 5.107(A).
+See MCR 5.102, MCR 5.107(A).
 Personal service must be made at least 7 days before the hearing and service by mail must be made at least 14 days before the hearing.
 A Proof of Service (PC 564) must be filed with the court pursuant to MCR 5.104(B).

 Michigan Court Rule (MCR) 5.125(C)(1) provides that the persons interested in any application for probate of a will are: